 How do you go about choosing the best card?
-You need to assess your financial situation: how much debt do you have, and how much can you afford to repay per month?
+You need to assess your financial situation: how much debt you have, and how much you can afford to repay per month.
 Then you need to assess the following three criteria, which are intrinsic to every balance transfer card:

 Because most UK balance transfers offer 0% interest, many people get fixated on the length of time the offer is valid for.
 While this is a significant consideration, especially if you are unlikely to clear your balance within that period, it should not be regarded in isolation, as cards with market leading durations typically charge higher balance transfer fees which add to the debt you must repay.